phillycocoa/website/content/meeting-agenda.md

 Download it here for free:
 https://appstore.com/cookalist

+### Show and Tell: Road to iOS13: Swift Package Management by Kotaro Fujita
+If you ever had to deal with third party package managers like CocoaPods and Carthage, both have their pros and cons.
+Swift Package Manager (PM) is a first party solution that's been around for a while and is now integrated with Xcode 11.

+What is Swift PM and why would you want to use it?
+What problem does it solve?
+How do you install and consume it?
+How do you make one?

 ## Sponsor: Twilio

 > Build apps that communicate with everyone in the world.
 Voice & Video, Messaging, and Authentication APIs for every application.
 Twilio is a software and cloud-based communications platform that enables the rapid build and deploy of powerful, flexible business communications solutions.